 I think it’s smart for every gal to also have a pretty statement blouse at the ready.
 Depending on your style aesthetic, this could be a silk blouse or a cotton one, polyester or a blend.
 And while I think a solid is your best bet, you could opt for a pretty floral or other pattern, too.
 You just want this one blouse to be extremely versatile, pairing easily with many of your jeans, skirts and pants.

 Let’s hear it for completer pieces!!!
 Yay!
 Great outer layers are one of my top 5 favorite things about fall, right in there with pumpkin spice lattes, apple picking, colorful leaves and candy corn.
 I suggest you consider three completer pieces as wardrobe essentials.

 Admittedly, I gravitate toward cardigans this time of year.
 I just love the yummy, soft texture, the warmth and the sleek, sophisticated presentation of a stylish cardigan.
-This year, dusters or long cardigans are definitely trending.
-That’s great news for tall gals like myself.
-But there are plenty of other styles in the offerings, so you’re sure to find something that suits your taste, body shape and proportions.
+This year, dusters or long cardigans are still trending.
+But I think the mid length that hits just below the hip has made a resurgence to the top of the list.

 I guess if you live in a cool climate (like I do…now!), you wouldn’t necessarily wear a denim jacket much in the winter, but otherwise it’s a year-round staple.
-I suggest investing in a decent, fitted blue denim jacket.
+I suggest investing in a timeless, fitted blue denim jacket.
 But after that, the sky’s the limit!
-In fact, I recently picked up this snakeskin denim jacket and can’t wait to wear it.
+You can also look for jackets with cinched waistbands, softer silhouettes and in different colors or patterns.